Eleanor of Viseu

-Dona Eleanor of Avis (Leonor de Avis /pt-PT/; 2 May 1458 - 17 November 1525), also known as Leonor de Lencastre or Eleanor of Viseu (after her father's title, Duke of Viseu), was a Portuguese infanta (princess) and queen consort of Portugal.
-She was wife of King John II of Portugal and sister to King Manuel I of Portugal.
+Dona Eleanor of Avis (Leonor de Avis /pt-PT/; 2 May 1458 – 17 November 1525), also known as Leonor de Lencastre or Eleanor of Viseu (after her father's title, Duke of Viseu), was a Portuguese infanta (princess) and queen consort of Portugal.
+She was the wife of King John II of Portugal and the sister of King Manuel I of Portugal.
 Eleanor is one of Portugal's more famous queen consorts and is best known as the founder of the Santa Casa da Misericórdia, a charitable organization operating since 1498.

 Early life and background

 Eleanor was the eldest daughter of Infante Fernando, Duke of Viseu and his wife Beatrice of Portugal.
 Both of her parents were grandchildren of John I of Portugal and Philippa of Lancaster.

 Little is known about Eleanor's early life.
 Her education and upbringing were likely guided by the writings of her grandfather Edward I of Portugal.